octo-technology/OpenTezos/docs/baking/reward.md

 When a baker bakes a block, he receives a reward composed of all the [transaction fees](/tezos-basics/economics-and-rewards#transaction-cost) contained in the block in addition to a network reward computed by this formula:

-With:
-- $n_e$: the number of endorsements the block receives
-  As 32 endorsements are needed to validate a block $n_e=32$ in this case.

-- $Br_e$: the baking reward per endorsement
-- $Br_b$: the network baking reward per block
-- $p$: the priority level

-Then:

 $$
 \bm{Br_b=n_e\times Br_e}
 $$

-For $p=0$, a **high priority** baking:
+Where:
+- $n_e$: the number of endorsements the block receives.
+As 32 endorsements are needed to validate a block, $n_e=32$ in this case.
+- $Br_e$: the baking reward per endorsement.
+- $Br_b$: the network baking reward per block.
+- $p$: the priority level.

+> **Deflationary baking** corresponds to actively refusing to include endorsements of other bakers in one’s blocks in an attempt to maximize one's reward.

-To make deflationary baking irrational, for all profitability criteria, the reward for including an endorsement is set to the same amount as the reward to have one endorsement included.
-In other words, the function makes a non-cooperative baker lose as many rewards per censored endorsement as the endorser who loses the endorsement.
+To make deflationary baking irrational, for all profitability criteria, the reward for including an endorsement is set to the same amount as the reward for having one endorsement included.
+In other words, the function makes a non-cooperative baker lose as much reward per censored endorsement as the endorser who loses the endorsement.
 This property holds only for high priority.

-> **Deflationary baking** corresponds to actively refusing to include endorsements of other bakers in one’s blocks.
+If $p=0$ (high priority baking), we have:

 $$
 \bm{Br_e}=\frac{40}{32}=\text{1.2500 ꜩ}
 $$

-For $p>0$, a **low priority** baking:
+If $p>0$ (low priority baking), we have:

+$$
+\bm{Br_e}=\frac{40}{32}\times0.15=\frac{6}{32}=\text{0.1875 ꜩ}
+$$

 To make block stealing less profitable, and since the previous point needs to equalize the rewards for the baker and the endorsers of a block, the reward for baking at low priority is set to much less than the reward for baking at high priority.
 The decreasing factor is **0.15**.

 > **Block stealing** is a non-cooperative baking strategy, in which a baker of priority p>0 will withhold his endorsements in order to slow down the blocks of priority 0,..,p−1 enough for his block to be the fastest one.

-$$
-\bm{Br_e}=\frac{40}{32}\times0.15=\frac{6}{32}=\text{0.1875 ꜩ}
-$$

 This Carthage update allows focusing the baker's efforts on the priority blocks.